 As Nature Intended

 Imagine a 100-mile stretch of North America's longest river, a vestige of the untamed American West.
 The Missouri National Recreational River is where imagination meets reality.
 Two free flowing stretches of the Missouri make up the National Park.
-Relive the past by making an exploration of the wild, untamed and mighty river that continues to flow as nature intended.
+Relive the past by exploring the wild, untamed and mighty river that continues to flow as nature intended.

 Open Transcript